-There are serious problems with Canada's approach to focus:7
+There are serious problems with Canada's approach to focus:

-- The Harper government has not followed its own policies: According to one calculation, the percentage of Canadian bilateral aid spent in countries of focus was 47% in 2010, falling to 39% in 2011, far from the 80% target;8 - There is no proof that reducing the number of countries of focus will improve aid effectiveness.
-However, shifting resources toward higher-performing countries has meant abandoning many that most need help, potentially contributing to the creation of 'aid orphans'; - Aid programs and relationships cannot be developed overnight.
-Constantly shifting countries and sectoral areas of focus creates confusion, volatility and unpredictability, which harm aid effectiveness; - The inclusion of middle-income developing countries such as Peru, Colombia and Mongolia, where Canada has trade agreements and/or commercial interests, is inconsistent with the requirement that development assistance be designed to meet the needs of the poorest; - These problems, particularly the lack of a clear development focus, have intensified with the absorption of Canada's development agency, CIDA, into the Department of Foreign Affairs, Trade and Development (DFATD).
+- The Harper government did not follow its own policies.
+It remains to be seen whether the Liberal government will revive the mantra of "focus". - There is no proof that reducing the number of countries of focus will improve aid effectiveness.
+However, shifting resources toward higherperforming countries has meant abandoning many that most need help, potentially contributing to the creation of "aid orphans"; - Aid programs and relationships cannot be developed overnight.
+Constantly shifting countries and sectoral areas of focus creates confusion, volatility and unpredictability, which harm aid effectiveness; - The inclusion of middle-income developing countries such as Peru, Colombia and Mongolia, where Canada has trade agreements and/or

+- commercial interests, is inconsistent with the requirement that development assistance be designed to meet the needs of the poorest; - These problems, particularly the lack of a clear development focus, intensified with the absorption of Canada's development agency, CIDA, into the Department of Foreign Affairs, Trade and Development, now Global Affairs Canada (GAC).